baboondude/mastermind-solver/README.md

 *The fourth algorithm included in the Bagel data simply represents the third algorithm with the first guess randomized.
 This random-version, although not used for Mastermind testing, represents the default version moving forward.*

 *The fifth algorithm in the Bagel data and fourth in the MasterMind data reflects the update 1/16/20 update to prioritize valid configurations.
 This vastly reduced the average number of guesses for both games.*

+## Sample Game (in case the rules were confusing)
+This is a sample game of Bagel, with ALPHABET_SIZE = 10 and WORD_LEN = 3.
+Guesses were made by the valid-pattern-prioritizing, randomized version of Algorithm 3.

+**Scorer's Digit Sequence:** 846 (Unknown to Guesser)

+- Guess 1: 510
+  - Score: 000
+- Guess 2: 426
+  - Score: 012
+- Guess 3: 376
+  - Score: 002
+- Guess 4: 238
+  - Score: 001
+- Guess 5: 846
+  - Score: 222 (Game Over!)